-- electrical equipment, including whiteboards, is checked yearly for safe use by a registered company - staff working with computers for lengthy periods undertake safe working practices such as having a ten minute break from the screen for every hour of use and ensuring correct posture and positioning of arms/hands to avoid RSI (Repetitive strain injury).
-Detailed advice is available from the School Business Manager - appropriate adjustable seating is available to avoid back strain and RSI - staff who use Display screen equipment as a significant part of their normal working practice will need to complete a workstation RA this will need to be reviewed if their job or environment changes.
+- electrical equipment, including whiteboards, is checked yearly for safe use by a registered company - staff working with computers for lengthy periods undertake safe working practices such as having a ten minute break from the screen for every hour of use and ensuring correct posture and positioning of arms/hands to avoid RSI (Repetitive strain injury). - appropriate adjustable seating is available to avoid back strain and RSI - staff who use Display screen equipment as a significant part of their normal working practice will need to complete a workstation RA this will need to be reviewed if their job or environment changes.

-The ICT lead and Premises Officer will ensure that:
+The ICT lead and Premises Team will ensure that: